May 9, 2025

 Examples: autism in adults; telehealth; hand transplants and bionic limbs; cancer care

-AOTA considers rehabilitation to be one of the core tenets of OT, as it addresses the needs of individuals with injuries or illnesses that may impact a person’s occupational performance in daily routines and activities.
+AOTA considers rehabilitation and and habilitative services to be a core tenet of OT, as it addresses the needs of individuals with injuries, illnesses, disabilities or health conditions that may impact a person’s occupational performance in daily routines and activities.
 This key practice area aims to return individuals to satisfied levels of participation in the activities they need and want to perform.

-The focus on rehabilitation, disability and participation leads occupational therapists to work with a wide range of patients, including those recovering from strokes or living with brain injuries, cancer, chronic disease, developmental disabilities and more.
+The focus on rehabilitation, disability and participation leads occupational therapists to work with a wide range of patients, including those recovering from strokes or those living with:

 5. Health and wellness